jhucompilers/fall2020/assign/assign03.md

 `WRITE` statements are used for output, and the expression specifying the value to output must be either `INTEGER`, `CHAR`, or array of `CHAR` (any length).

 `READ` statements are used for input, and the designator specifying the variable where the input should be stored must be either `INTEGER`, `CHAR`, or array of `CHAR`.

+For this assignment, the follow type checking rules should be applied for assignments:

+* Only `INTEGER` and `CHAR` values may be assigned
+* The type of the designator on the left hand side of the assignment must be exactly the same as the type of the right hand side

+These rules may be relaxed for subsequent assignments.

 ## Errors